MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 - Specify where the source is located (latitude and longitude)
 - Specify where the system should look for inventory in the Inventory Visibility service.

+Please note that if you are using Intelligent Order Management with Dynamics Finance and Operations, each fulfilment source should be mapped to a shipping warehouse.
+Please ensure to maintain the shipping warehouse assigned in fulfilment source settings.
 You can add details about the average processing time of orders in a warehouse.
 This information will be used to determine the planned shipment date of various orders.
 You can also set the cutoff time of a warehouse.
 This information will be used if the **Respect warehouse timings constraint** setting is enabled, so that orders can be sent to a warehouse only between 12 AM and the cutoff time.

 ### Source lists